Aditya2073/MisInfo-Dect/README.md

 ## How It Works

 ### 1. Page Analysis
-- When you visit a webpage, the extension automatically scans the content (if auto-scan is enabled)
+- When you visit a webpage, you can open the extension popup and scan the content.
 - The extension icon shows the current status:
   - `⟳` (Blue): Page is being scanned
   - `✕` (Gray): Error occurred during scanning